facebookexperimental/Recoil/docs/docs/api-reference/core/useSetRecoilState.md

 ---

 This is the recommended hook to use when a component intends to write to state without reading it.
 If a component used the [`useRecoilState()`](/docs/api-reference/core/useRecoilState) hook to get the setter, it would also subscribe to updates and re-render when the atom or selector updated.
-Using `useSetRecoilState()` allows a component to set the value without re-rendering when the value changes.
+Using `useSetRecoilState()` allows a component to set the value without subscribing the component to re-render when the value changes.

 ### Example